 For immigrant women, acculturation is a significant barrier to practicing DSM.
 The process of adjusting to a new environment can pose challenges, influencing different aspects of health, including the management of chronic conditions including diabetes.
 For example, a study conducted by Engelman and Ye (2019) discovered that although foreign-born Latinos started with a health advantage of having a lower prevalence rate of diabetes compared to their U.S born counterparts, with increased time of stay in the United States, their health deteriorated.
 It was also identified that the immigration and acculturation processes can elevate the risk of both diabetes and depression among foreign-born individuals (Engelman and Ye, 2019).
 The prevalence rates of depression are found to be three times higher in patients with type 1 diabetes and twice as high in people with T2D compared with the general population worldwide (Roy and Lloyd, 2012).
 Additionally, anxiety is reported in 40% of individuals with type 1 or T2D (Roy and Lloyd, 2012).
 The coexistence of depression and anxiety in diabetic patients worsens the prognosis of diabetes and increases the likelihood of non-adherence to medical treatment (Bădescu et al., 2016).
 Another study has supported that those with depression are less likely to engage in physical activity compared to those without depression (Nyboe and Lund, 2013).
 Understanding the link between diabetes and depression is critical to comprehend the role of comorbidities in DM.

 Social isolation can significantly impact the ability of immigrant women to effectively manage diabetes.
 Immigrants often face the challenge of adapting to a new culture and society, which can result in feelings of loneliness and isolation.
 For immigrant women with diabetes, social isolation may exacerbate existing barriers to self-management.
 Limited social networks and language barriers can make it difficult to access essential resources and support systems (Pandey et al, 2022).
 Immigrant women often experience a profound sense of loss attributed to the absence of support to preserve their traditional practices (Pandey et al, 2022).
 Findings of this study align with earlier work, in that immigrant women in their study described a disconnection from the support networks they once had in their home countries (Pandey et al, 2022).
 Many women from this study also articulated being overwhelmed by motherhood, highlighting the impact of lacking adequate support when bearing a child (Pandey et al, 2022).
 It is noteworthy that loneliness is associated with various health issues, including cardiovascular disease, high cholesterol levels, high blood pressure, and heightened morbidity and mortality (Xia and Li, 2018).
-Thus this illustrates the importance of having a clear and effective communication with DCPs as they are the source to help overcome barriers as such and assess the risk for loneliness and social isolation and help patients get connected to community resources for help, if needed.
+Thus, this illustrates the further research needed to understand how clear and effective communication with DCPs can help to overcome barriers as such and assess the risk for loneliness and social isolation.

 5.4 Health Care System Related Factors